jtablesaw/tablesaw/docs/tutorial.md

-# Introducing Tablesaw: A brief tutorial
+# Tablesaw: A brief tutorial

-Tablesaw is a fairly large library.
-In this section, we touch on the most common operations.
+Tablesaw is a large library.
+We'll use Tablesaw to look at data about Tornadoes.
 If you haven't already done so, we strongly recommend that you read the Getting Started guide, before continuing here.

 ## Exploring Tornadoes